A member of the Wood Sorrel family (Oxalidaceae), the Averrhoa genus contains two species,

 Short trunked, multi-branched tree.

+Evergreen in regions without freezes.
 Deciduous in low, near freezing temperatures.
-Evergreen in regions

-Small, pink to purple, five petals, fragrant, clustered.
+Small, pink to purple, five petals, clustered, fragrant, edible.

 2-4 times a year in regions without freezes.

 Years before fruiting:

 Yellow, waxy skin, usually five longitudinal ribs (can be 4-8), star-shaped cross section,

 edible.
 Dark yellow, translucent, juicy flesh with 0-12 flat, thin, edible seeds.
 The flavor

 varies from very sour (high oxalic acid) to slightly sweet.

 2-3.
 The fruit are ripe when fully colored and rib edges are beginning to turn brown.